ccnets-team/causal-learning/README.md

 ## **Introduction**

-CCNets is an innovative ML framework specifically designed for uncovering and modeling causal relationships between features and labels in complex datasets.
-This framework employs a unique structure comprising encoder cooperative network and core cooperative network to facilitate a deeper understanding of causality in data.
+CCNet is a new ML framework designed to uncover and model causal relationships between input observations (X) and labels (y) in datasets.
+This framework employs three neural networks to form a cooperative structure that enables bidirectional inference between input (X) and target (y).

 ## **Key Capabilities**
 CCNets harnesses its capability through six core functions: Explain, Reason, Produce, Infer, Reconstruct, and Generate.
 Each of these functions plays a crucial role: